An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Weight Enumerators of Self-dual Quantum Codes

 A direct verification shows that Suppose that $H$ denotes the subgroup of $\GL_2(\C)$ generated by $ $ and $W$ denotes the standard representation of $H$.
-Then $W\cong V$ are isomorphism as $S_2$-representations.
-It is easy to see that $\C[W]^H=\C[x,y]^H=\C[x,y^2].$ By \cite[Algorithm 3.5]{CZ24}, we see that $\C[V]^G\cong \C[V]^H$ is a polynomial algebra over $\C$.
-Moreover, the first $H$-invariant $x$, together with the action of $T$, produces a $G$-invariant:
+Then $W\cong V$ are isomorphic as $S_2$-representations.
+It is not difficult to verify that By \cite[Proposition 3.1]{CZ24}, we see that $\C[V]^G\cong \C[V]^H$ is a polynomial algebra over $\C$.
+Moreover, by Algorithm \ref{algm}, the first $H$-invariant $x$, together with the action of $T$, produces a $G$-invariant:

 which gives rise to the first generator $f_1=x+ (q-1)\cdot y$ of $\C[V]^G$ via dividing the nonzero scalar $\frac{q+1}{q}$.
 The second $H$-invariant $y^2$, together with $T$, obtains another $G$-invariant: